-A student can have a One Page profile at any point in their school career and it is always coproduced with the student and their parents/carers.
+A student can have a 360° at any point in their school career and it is always produced in conjunction with stakeholders.

-For all students, subject teachers, form tutors, support staff, parents/carers and the child or young person themself will be the first to notice a difficulty with learning.
 We try to always ensure that any identification of SEN involves the student, their parents/carers and their teachers.
-The Special Educational Needs Co‐ordinator (SENCo) will also support with the identification of barriers to learning using a range of assessment tools/packages such as:
+The Special Educational Needs & Disability Co‐ordinator (SENDCo) will also support with the identification of barriers to learning using a range of assessment tools/packages such as:

-Referral to Educational Psychologist and Speech and Language Therapist
+- Referral to a Speech and Language Therapist

 If a student has a significantly low score in one particular area, this doesn’t necessarily always mean that they have SEN as students can fall behind their peers for a number of reasons: they may have been absent from school; they may have attended a number of schools and not had consistent opportunities to learn and make age‐appropriate progress; they may be new to English (“English as an additional language” or E.A.L.); they may have worries or anxieties which distract them from learning.